Bulat-Ziganshin/FastECC/GF.md

 Once input (source) data are recoded in this way, we need to store the extra bit in the way which ensure that the bit can be restored in any situation when the data block can be restored.
 The best way to ensure this, that I found, is to save the extra bit as one more (1025'th) source word.
-So, all operations are performed on 4100-byte blocks, and ECC sectors stored are 4100-byte long.
+So, all operations are performed on 4100-byte blocks, and parity sectors stored are 4100-byte long.
 Sad, but I don't see better choice.
 Remaining bits of the extra word can be used to store block checksum, although i don't see much gain in that.

 Of course, when 64-bit base and/or GF(p^2) field are used, extra data will be increased to 8-16 bytes.